ec-jrc/lisflood-utilities/README.md

 5. bare soil potential evaporation (`es.nc`).

 The module consists of several similar scripts tailored to different meteorological datasets such as ISIMIP3b and W5E5.
 The following should be kept in mind when using the scripts:
-1. The scripts calculate potential evaporation directly from the input data.
+1. The scripts calculate potential evaporation directly from the input data following the LISVAP approach.
 Separately running the [LISVAP](https://github.com/ec-jrc/lisflood-lisvap) module is, therefore, no longer necessary.
-The potential evaporation implementation here follows the LISVAP implementation.
-2. The data are resampled and subsetted to the resolution and area of the template map (located at the `templatemap_path` specified in the configuration file).
+2. The data are resampled and subsetted to the resolution and area of the template map (located at `templatemap_path` specified in the configuration file).
 3. Air temperature and air pressure are downscaled to the template map resolution (up to 1 km using a simple delta lapse rate correction).
-4. The output is first written to the `scratch_folder` and moved to the `output_folder` once the processing is done.
+4. The output is written to the `scratch_folder` and moved to the `output_folder` once the processing is done.
 The `scratch_folder` should point to a storage location dedicated to a lot of file accesses.
-5. The ISIMIP3b and W5E5 scripts load the input into the memory (using the `diskless=True` argument) to avoid read errors which frequently occurred on the system used for developing the scripts.
+5. The ISIMIP3b and W5E5 scripts load the input data into memory (using the `diskless=True` argument) to avoid read errors which frequently occurred on the system used for developing the scripts.

 # Data

+##`main_ISIMIP3b_projections.py`
-`main_ISIMIP3b_projections.py` requires ISIMIP daily meteorological forcing data for the historical period and all climate change scenarios.
+Requires ISIMIP daily meteorological forcing data for the historical period and all climate change scenarios.
 Download [this](https://data.isimip.org/api/v1/datasets/filelist/?page=1&climate_scenario=ssp119&climate_scenario=ssp126&climate_scenario=ssp245&climate_scenario=ssp370&climate_scenario=ssp460&climate_scenario=ssp534-over&climate_scenario=ssp585&climate_scenario=historical&query=&ISIMIP3b=time_step&simulation_round=ISIMIP3b&time_step=daily) file list and download the data with `wget -c -i isimip3b.txt`.
 Put the data in `isimip3b_folder`.

 `main_MSWX_MSWEP_reanalysis.py` requires [MSWX](www.gloh2o.org/mswx) and [MSWEP](www.gloh2o.org/mswep) daily meteorological data.
 Follow the download instructions on the respective web pages.
 Use the following filter file for rclone: